Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 7. How would you retrieve the cell’s row and column as integers?

-8. What do the sheet.max_column and sheet.max_row sheet attributes hold, and what is the data type of these attributes?
+8. What do the sheet.max_column and sheet.max_row sheet properties hold, and what is the data type of these properties?

 9. If you needed to get the integer index for column 'M', what function would you need to call?